biam05/comp-feup/README.md

 **CODE GENERATION:**

-The OLLIR code is generated from .jmm files, creating OLLIR code that is used afterwards to generate the Jasmin code.
+The OLLIR code is generated from .jmm files, creating the OLLIR code that is used afterwards to generate the Jasmin code.

 The more efficient instructions are chosen in each situation, as described in the Pros of our project.
 The limit of the stack and locals is calculated based on the instructions used in each method.

 We implemented our code generation iteratively: